sikancil/msa/packages/plugin-mcp/README.md

-# MSA MCP Plugin (@arifwidianto/msa-plugin-mcp)
+# MSA Model Context Protocol Plugin (@arifwidianto/msa-plugin-mcp)

-This plugin provides client and server implementations for the Model Context Protocol (MCP) within the MSA (Microservice Architecture) framework.
-It allows MSA services to connect to an MCP server (as a client) or act as an MCP server itself, facilitating standardized message exchange for interacting with models or other context-aware services.
-MCP communication typically occurs over WebSockets.
+This plugin implements the Model Context Protocol (MCP) for the MSA framework, enabling AI model communication and context management between clients and servers.
+The MCP plugin allows services to function as either MCP clients or servers, facilitating standardized communication between systems that utilize AI models.

 ## Features

-*   **MCPClient**: A WebSocket client to connect to an MCP server.
+* Dual-mode operation: Client or Server implementation
-    *   Manages connection lifecycle (connect, close).
+* WebSocket-based communication with reliable connection management
-    *   Sends MCP-formatted requests and handles responses.
+* Standardized message format for model inputs and outputs
-    *   Supports pending request tracking and timeouts.
+* Context tracking and management across interactions
-    *   Handles server-initiated messages via a configurable handler.
+* Timeout and error handling for robust operation
+* Seamless integration with MSA plugin architecture
+* Compatible with LLM services via the Langchain plugin
     *   Includes auto-reconnection logic with configurable attempts and intervals.
 *   **MCPServer**: An MCP server component.
     *   Integrates with an existing `ITransport` plugin (e.g., `msa-plugin-websocket`) to listen for incoming MCP messages.